Wildst/dnd/dm/Hybrid DnD/README.md

 They sleep, look in the dock ward, and FIND Harko in an alley in the Dock Ward.

+### Session 10: 07/02/2022
+They get rid of Harko, and go Patrol the city of the dead.

+**Hammer 24**
+They sleep, and go to the windmill, not much to see on the top floor.
+They go and visit the butchery and go inside.

 # Factions
 | Name | Renown (Title) | Current Mission |